Tabsdrisbidmamul/VueMasterClass/README.md

 ## Section-10-Components-Project
 This project is where we use all the features we have learned thus far and implement them into a simple learning resources web application

 ## Section-11-Forms
 We have looked into how we can retrieve values from form inputs, and we also looked at how we can make custom form inputs and styling them as well.

+## Section-12-HTTP-Requests
+Here we go over to http requests using axis/ fetch methods.
+Nothing really Vue related but good to go refresh and go over